 According to the New York Daily News, the company responsible for installing the scaffolding at 1 World Trade Center, Tractel Inc., had been cited for unsafe conditions just seven years earlier.
 The incident caused two window washers to plummet 47 stories when their scaffold collapsed, killing one and permanently injuring the other.
 Investigators found that the scaffold had been improperly secured.

-The lawyers at Wingate, Russotti, Shapiro & Halperin, LLP are proud to represent the victims of this potentially deadly scaffolding accident.
+The lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP are proud to represent the victims of this potentially deadly scaffolding accident.
 If you have been injured or lost a loved one in a scaffold-related incident, please do not hesitate to contact us to learn about our services.
 We have years of experience and a strong track record of success protecting those who have been injured or worse through someone else’s negligence.